openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/web/cj-web-debugging-with-devtools.md

 **Solution**

-- Ensure the application has [enabled web debugging](#application-code-enables-web-debugging).
+- Ensure the application has [enabled the Web debugging switch](#enable-web-debugging-in-application-code).
-- Verify the application uses Web components to load web pages.
+- Ensure the application has loaded a webpage using the Web component.

 ### Port Forwarding Fails

-**Symptom**
+**Issue**

-Previously configured forwarding tasks are not listed after executing:
+After executing the following command in the command line, no previously set forwarding tasks are listed.

 ```shell
 hdc fport ls